 This article is part of a larger series on Hiring.

-An on-demand workforce is a group of people who can be hired as and when needed—sometimes beginning work the same day.
-They can be a solution if you’re just getting started, need administrative support, or require technical expertise to help you get a project across the finish line.
-Small businesses often use on-demand staffing agencies to locate employees, independent contractors, and freelancers.
-They can help your small business hire faster for both routine and complex work.
+An on-demand workforce is a group of people that can be hired as and when needed—sometimes even beginning work the same day—and may include temporary employees, day laborers, or freelance workers.
+This can be a solution if you’re just getting started, need administrative support, or require technical expertise to help you get a project across the finish line.
+However, take note that these workers are NOT classified as your direct employees.

 Time to Hire